botlabs-gg/carlbot-docs/docs/roles/role-management.md

 ### Bulk Role Management

 !!! warning
     Only one bulk assignment can be used at a time.
+Once started, a bulk role management command will give you an estimated time of completion, and the process cannot be stopped.

 ???+ tldr "Bulk Role Commands"
 	| Name | Example | Usage |